 Most of the included tests verify that Anymail constructs the expected ESP API calls, without actually calling the ESP's API or sending any email.
-So these tests don't require API keys, but they do require mock (pip install mock).
+So these tests don't require API keys, but they do require mock and all ESP-specific package requirements.

-To run the tests, either:
+To run the tests, you can: